 Pennsylvania Groundwater Information System

-Pennsylvania has more than a million domestic water wells, plus an unknown number of other types of water wells, boreholes and springs.
-Water well and spring data is available through the Pennsylvania Groundwater Information System (PaGWIS), which is maintained by the DCNR Bureau of Topographic and Geologic Survey.
+Pennsylvania has more than a million domestic water wells, plus an unknown number of other types of water wells, boreholes, and springs.
+Water well and spring data are available through the Pennsylvania Groundwater Information System (PaGWIS), which is maintained by DCNR’s Bureau of Topographic and Geologic Survey.

 PaGWIS holds hundreds of thousands of water well records and more than 2,000 spring records, making it an important source of groundwater, water well, and spring data.
 On average, more than 8,000 new records are added each year.

 View or download data for a particular well or spring, or for multiple wells or springs.
 Searches can be based on specific criteria or geographic areas.
 Details about the use of PaGWIS and the data it contains are included in A Guide to Using the Pennsylvania Groundwater Information System (PaGWIS) (PDF).

 The Water Well Drillers License Act of 1955 (Act 610 passed on May 29, 1956) began the statewide process of collecting groundwater data through the licensing of water well drillers.
 Most of the well data in PaGWIS are from completion reports submitted by the water well drillers, and more than 55,000 records of field-located wells came from a U.S. Geological Survey (USGS) database.